 Coach Nick Sirianni’s club is a slight road underdog when visiting Hard Rock Stadium Saturday night to take on the Miami Dolphins.

-And even as Mike Tomlin is still trying to sort out the Steelers’ quarterback situation, the online sportsbooks have made Pittsburgh one of the weekend’s bigger favorites in pursuing an undefeated preseason while hosting the Detroit Lions Sunday afternoon.
+And even as Mike Tomlin is still trying to sort out the Steelers’ quarterback situation, PA online sportsbooks have made Pittsburgh one of the weekend’s bigger favorites in pursuing an undefeated preseason while hosting the Detroit Lions Sunday afternoon.

 Very little information has been publicized about how much playing time key starters will receive, if any.
 Offensive stars such as the Eagles’ A.J.
 Brown and Najee Harris of the Steelers have yet to touch a ball in an exhibition game, and no one’s indicated they will in this third game either.